usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-error-pages-static-files-intro/step3/info.md

+&#127919; In this step you will ...

+* Configure your CoreWaapService instance
+* Again access the profile page
+* Inspect USP Core WAAP logs

 ### Configure your CoreWaapService instance

 > &#128226; If you are inexperienced with kubernetes scroll down to the solution section where you'll find a step-by-step guide